AnubhavChaudhary3879/Sorting-Visualiser/README.md

 # Sorting-Visualiser
-This module is used for rearranging names
+This is a README for this project.